mitliagkas/mitliagkas.github.io/dl-theory-class-2019.md

 Communication
 -------------
-We will use the class [discussion group](https://groups.google.com/forum/#!forum/ift6085-hiver-2019-theoretical-principles-for-deep-learning) to receive announcements and participate in discussion. for all questions.
+We will use the class [discussion group](https://groups.google.com/forum/#!forum/ift6085-hiver-2019-theoretical-principles-for-deep-learning) for all questions.
 If you have something personal/sensitive to discuss, feel free to email me.
 Starting your email subject with 'IFT6085:' will ensure that your email is not miscategorized.